Takeaways from Julie Su's confirmation hearing on her nomination to be the next labor secretary | KRDO

 Julie Su, the Biden administration’s labor secretary nominee, appeared before the Senate Health, Education, Labor and Pensions committee on Thursday, where she attempted to make the case for her confirmation as she was grilled by Republicans over her record.

-Su, currently the acting labor secretary, is expected to have the full support of the Democratic majority on the committee, which held Thursday’s hearing.
+The Democratic majority on the Senate Health, Education, Labor and Pensions Committee, which held Thursday’s hearing, appeared largely supportive of Su’s nomination.
 But she has not yet secured the support of other key Democrats in the Senate — suggesting she could face an uphill battle to confirmation when the full chamber casts its vote.

 If confirmed, Su would be the Biden administration’s first ever Asian-American Cabinet secretary, leading the Department of Labor amid a time of broad economic concerns but low national unemployment.
 If Su does not convince enough senators to get on board with her nomination, she would be the highest-ranking nominee yet to fail among a recent string of candidates brought forward by the Biden administration who have failed to move through the confirmation process.